coin3d/coin/testsuite/reproducers/sonodekitpath-object-model/README.md

 diagnostic.
 A sanitizer abort, compile failure, failed assertion, or nonzero exit is `Violated`, not a successful detection test.
 Sanitizer silence alone does not pass: each executable also checks semantic observations.

+When verifying this branch directly on upstream `master`, build the Coin library with UBSan but without `vptr`, and let `run.sh` instrument each caller with `vptr`.
+Upstream `master` still contains the independent `SoFullPath` downcast diagnosed by coin3d/coin#714, including in code reached by these probes.
+This split keeps that known finding from masking the contract under test while still making an invalid factory-produced `SoNodeKitPath *` fail at its ordinary caller-side member use.

 A missing required member such as `fromPath` in an otherwise configured baseline is `Violated`.
 Failure to locate the compiler, generated headers,